fastapi/fastapi/docs/en/docs/contributing.md

 !!! tip
     Notice that the only change in the path and file name is the language code, from `en` to `es`.

-If you go to your browser you will see that now the docs show your new section. 🎉
+If you go to your browser you will see that now the docs show your new section (the info box at the top is gone). 🎉

 Now you can translate it all and see how it looks as you save the file.